bcyphers/disqus-data/www/post.md

 In the graphic above, the "Top topics" listed for each forum are the most common from all that forum's threads.
 The score next to each topic is the average "strength" of each topic in all of that forum's documents.
 You should notice a few topics dominating over a variety of forums: in his first thirty days, people talked a lot about Trump and the government.

 The chart below shows each of the forty topics, weighted by how common they are.
-Hover over each topic to see which forums talk about it the most.
+Hover over each topic bar to see which forums talk about it the most.

 <div class="container" id="topics">
 <div class="row">